Conoce a Jordan Henry

 En línea, comenzó a reclutar padres y residentes del área de Glendale.a unirse a su misión alimentada por el odio, alentándolos a sacar a sus hijos de la escuela pública, exigir la vigilancia de los maestros y eliminar las protecciones exigidas por el estado y el gobierno federal para los jóvenes LGBTQ.Glendale se merece algo mejor que Jordan Henry.

-Extremist talking points and tactics follow a familiar pattern.
+Extremist talking points and tactics follow a familiar pattern as they catch hold in communities like Glendale, Temecula, Chino Valley, and beyond.

 First, an influential far-right public figure makes a vague allegation (e.g. schools are teaching "radical gender ideology," teachers are "groomers").